wachilt/kirby-themes/README.md

 ## Requirements

-Kirby 3 and/or Kirby 2 are required to use these themes.
-If you are still using Kirby 1 (which is now deprecated) I encourage you to update for compatibility and security reasons.
+Kirby 4 and/or Kirby 3 are required to use these themes.
+If you are still using Kirby 1 or Kirby 2 (which are now deprecated) I encourage you to update for compatibility and security reasons.

 ## Responsibility